Bumblefoot in Ducks: Symptoms, Causes, and Treatments

 How Do You Treat Bumblefoot?

 If you suspect your bird has bumblefoot, immediate action is crucial.
-Treatment options for bumblefoot in ducks (and chicken) depend on the severity of the case.
+Treatment options for bumblefoot in ducks (and chickens) depend on the severity of the case.

 In mild cases, treating bumblefoot should take no more than one to two weeks.
 In severe cases, it may take weeks to months.
 So don’t give up!
 It is normal for it to take longer.